AdobeDocs/experience-cloud.en/help/mobile-ios-swift-implementation/target-vec.md

 **To add custom parameters**

-1. In XCode, open the `BookingViewController.swift` file
+1. In XCode, open the `BookingViewController.swift` file.
+This file is used by the Home screen.
-1. Import the Target VEC extension by adding `import ACPTargetVEC` beneath the existing import:
+1. Import the Target VEC extension by adding `import ACPTargetVEC` beneath the existing import
 1. In the `viewDidLoad()` function, after the line with `super.viewDidLoad()` add the following code.
 This example code shows how mbox parameters, profile parameters, product (or entity) parameters, and order parameters can be added to the TargetVEC request.
-This example uses static values, while in your actual app you would want to use dynamic variables to populate the values:
+This example uses static values, while in your actual app you would want to use dynamic variables to populate the values.
+And of course, you would only want to populate the parameters that are related to the view:

 ```swift
         let mboxParams = ["mboxparam1":"mboxvalue1"]